chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 > Which revisions to show.
 Defaults to the `ui.default-revset` setting, or `@ | ancestors(immutable_heads().., 2) | heads(immutable_heads())` if it is not set

 I will come back to this revset in a moment to explain it in detail.
 First, though, this shows a couple other interesting features of Jujutsu’s approach to revsets and thus the `log` command.
-First, it treats some of these operations as *functions* (`tags()`, `branches()`, etc.).
-I don’t have a deep handle on this yet, but I plan to come back to it.
-(There is a whole list [here][functions]!)
+First, it treats some of these operations as *functions* (`ancestors()`, `immutable_heads()`, etc.).
+There is a whole list [of these functions][functions]!
 This is not a surprise if you think about what “expressions in a functional language” implies… but it was a surprise to me because I had not yet read that bit of documentation.
 Second, it makes “operators” [a first-class idea][operators].
 Git *has* operators, but this goes a fair bit further:

 - It includes `-` for the parent and `+` for a child, and these stack and compose, so writing `@-+-+` is the same as `@` as long as the history is linear. ([That is an important distinction!][distinction])